Connect with others who understand.

 Class 3: Focal Glomerulonephritis

-In class 3, 50 percent or less of the glomeruli in the kidneys have been affected.
-A pathologist may detect the presence of lesions in the kidneys.
-There may also be microscopic amounts of blood or protein in the urine.
+In class 3 (class III), 50 percent or less of the glomeruli in the kidneys have been affected.
+A pathologist may find small areas of damage, called lesions in the kidneys.
+The term “focal” means the damage is limited to certain areas and seen in small pockets.
+Like class 2, there may be tiny amounts of blood or protein in the urine.
+A person may also have high blood pressure.

 Class 4: Diffuse Proliferative Nephritis

-A person is diagnosed with class 4 lupus nephritis when more than 50 percent of their glomeruli have been affected.
+A person is diagnosed with class 4 (class IV) lupus nephritis when more than 50 percent of their glomeruli have been affected.
 A pathologist may also find larger lesions in the kidney tissue.
-The signs and symptoms of class 4 lupus nephritis include blood and/or excess protein in the urine, as well as high blood pressure.
+In this context, “diffuse” means the damage is spread throughout the kidneys.
+There may be blood and excess protein in the urine, as well as high blood pressure.

 Class 5: Membranous Glomerulonephritis

-In class 5 lupus nephritis, a pathologist may detect an excessive amount of immune complexes in the kidneys.
-Signs and symptoms of class 5 lupus nephritis include high blood pressure, excess protein and/or blood in the urine, extreme swelling, and active lesions on the kidneys.
+In class 5 (class V) lupus nephritis, a pathologist may find an excessive amount of immune complexes in the kidneys.
+Along with the symptoms of the earlier classes, a person may have extreme swelling and active lesions on the kidneys.

 Class 6: Advanced Sclerotic

-Class 6 lupus nephritis occurs when more than 90 percent of the glomeruli in the kidney are damaged.
+Class 6 (class VI) lupus nephritis occurs when more than 90 percent of the glomeruli in the kidney are damaged.
 Individuals with class 6 lupus nephritis usually develop end-stage renal disease (ESRD) — also called kidney failure.
 These people are more likely to require dialysis or a kidney transplant.
-Symptoms of class 6 lupus nephritis include all of the symptoms associated with lupus nephritis and the added signs and symptoms of ESRD, such as nausea, vomiting, fatigue, chest pain, shortness of breath, cramps, and itching.
+Symptoms of class 6 lupus nephritis include all of the symptoms associated with lupus nephritis and symptoms of ESRD, such as nausea, vomiting, fatigue, chest pain, shortness of breath, generalized swelling of the body, cramps, and itching.

 How Does Disease Stage Influence Treatment?